| ECMI Glossary of Water Related TermsA B C D

 Elevated manganese levels can disrupt the nervous system and regeneration of

 hemoglobin.
-For freshwater the concentration should be less than 1.5 mg/L.
+For freshwater the concentration should be less than 1.5 mg/L. Maximum contaminant levels (MCLs) are legally

 enforceable drinking water standards required by the Safe Drinking Water Act.